isogeo/doc-admin/Help/en/features/documentation/md_metadata.md

 # "Metadata" tab

-The "Metadata" tab is used to display the metadata's creation date and language.
+The "Metadata" tab is used to display the metadata&apos;s creation date and language.

 ![Single edition - Metadata](/images/inv_edit_one_metadata.png "Single edition - Metadata tab")